Sm0k367/vidpage1/README.md

 # [🎶 Epic Tech AI Lounge: After Dark](https://github.com/Sm0k367/vidpage1)

-Welcome to **[vidpage1](https://github.com/Sm0k367/vidpage1)**—the only repo that’s ALSO a club.
+Welcome to **[vidpage1](https://github.com/Sm0k367/vidpage1)**—the repo that’s also a CLUB.
-**Upload audio, video, code, images, text:** Everything gets visualized, everything gets a reaction, and anyone can be the headliner.
+Upload audio, video, code, images, or text—everything gets visualized, everything gets a reaction, and anyone can be the headliner.

-Created by [DJ Smoke Stream](https://x.com/Sm0ken420) – but the party is yours.
+Created by [DJ Smoke Stream](https://x.com/Sm0ken420)—but the party is yours.

 ---